 #3 The Win-Loss Analysis

-If you know me, you knew this had to make our list for methods to increase your content marketing ROI.
+If you know me, you knew this had to make our list of methods to increase your content marketing ROI.

 The win-loss analysis provides you with additional visibility from everyone involved in the deal, including, hopefully, the customer.

 Make the win-loss analysis a core component of your Enablement program and successfully measure content marketing ROI.

 #4 Measuring Content Marketing ROI Requires Discipline